-- 4.2.4 Battery operated devices using common off-the-shelf flashlight batteries (AA, AAA, AAAA, C, D, N, 9V and button cells) are allowed.
-Devices using dry-cell secondary "rechargeable batteries", including cell phones, cameras, MP3 players and computers are allowed.
-Sealed, gel-cell batteries are also permitted. - 4.3 The following are NOT allowed in the Competition Area: - 4.3.1 Pyrotechnics, discharge of arms, pressurized canisters, dry ice, smoke machines, compressed air apparatuses, dangerous materials, and/or flammable liquids or gas will not be permitted in or around the competition area. - 4.3.2 Gasoline or manual powered generators. - 4.3.3 Live animals. - 4.3.4 Use of powder, dirt or any other substance that lingers in the competition area past the interval time. - 4.3.5 Use of helium, including helium-filled balloons. - 4.3.6 Motorized vehicles such as golf carts, tractors, all-terrain vehicles, etc. - 4.3.7 Use of glass objects that may break and/or leave shards of glass in the competition area. - 4.3.8 Drones or any remote-controlled airborne device. - 4.3.9 Hover boards.
+- 4.2.4 Battery operated devices using common off the shelf flashlight batteries (AA, AAA, AAAA, C, D, N, 9V, button cells) and dry-cell secondary "rechargeable batteries" including cell phones, cameras, MP3 players and computers are allowed.
+Sealed, spill-proof maintenance-free leadacid batteries such as gel cell, sealed lead-acid (SLA), valve regulated sealed lead-acid (VRLA), and absorbed glass mat (AGM) batteries are also permitted. - 4.3 The following are NOT allowed in the Competition Area: - 4.3.1 Pyrotechnics, discharge of arms, pressurized canisters, dry ice, smoke machines, compressed air apparatuses, dangerous materials, and/or flammable liquids or gas will not be permitted in or around the competition area. - 4.3.2 Gasoline or manual powered generators. - 4.3.3 Live animals. - 4.3.4 Use of powder, dirt or any other substance that lingers in the competition area past the interval time. - 4.3.5 Use of helium, including helium-filled balloons. - 4.3.6 Motorized vehicles such as golf carts, tractors, all-terrain vehicles, etc. - 4.3.7 Glass objects that may break and/or leave shards of glass in the competition area.
+Video monitors must utilize screen protectors.
+Mirrors must be of the acrylic type and cannot contain glass.
+Any light bulbs used must be shatter resistant safety coated. - 4.3.8 Drones or any remote-controlled airborne device. - 4.3.9 Hover boards.